GuillaumeGermain/CNN/README.md

     classifier_new.load("classifier_model_tmp.h5")

 Then weights we can transferred layer per layer, as long as they have the same type and dimension.

     classifier_2.layers[0].set_weights(classifier_1.layers[0].get_weights())

 In this case, only the first layer could be transferred, due to some constaints.
-- Max Pooling has no trainable parameters, so nothing to transfer
+1. Max Pooling has no trainable parameters, so nothing to transfer
-- Flatening is just taking the rank 2 feature matrix out of the convolution+MaxPool layers into a single rank 1 vector.
+1. Flatening is just taking the rank 2 feature matrix out of the convolution+MaxPool layers into a single rank 1 vector.
 Also no trainable parameters.
-- After the new convolution+MaxPool in the new model, the feature vector size reduced from 32K to 8K.
+1. After the new convolution+MaxPool in the new model, the feature vector size reduced from 32K to 8K.
 So it is not possible to load the weights.

 At the end, only the first layer could be transferred.
-**But it had a positive effect!**
+**But it had a positive effect.**

-I ran several epochs of the second deeper model with and without training effect to compare.
+I checked it by fitting the second deeper model over several epochs.
+Once with weight transfer, once without.
-- After weights transfer, the model reached quickly 82% validation accuracy and stagnated there
+- After weights transfer, the model reached quickly 82% validation accuracy and stagnated at this level
-- without transfer, the model reached quickly 82% validation accuracy and stagnated there
+- without transfer, the model reached quickly 79% validation accuracy and stagnated there

 I believe that fitting over many more epochs would have increased the accuracy, but my CPU was not convenient for this.
 It was quite interesting to see that training on a very small network and transfer just the first convolution weights could immediately increase the performance of 3%.